InfraSightLabs/docker-vscope/README.md

 vScope by InfraSight Labs is a software that helps optimizing IT infrastructures.

-More information about vScope and what it can do can be found here: http://infrasightlabs.com/products/vscope
+More information about vScope: https://infrasightlabs.com/vscope

 Setup